 If the treatment fails, or you the treatment was ‘unsatisfactory’, or worse, you have been left in pain and suffering or in ill-health due to some form of infection, then the likelihood is that you are within your rights to make an injury claim for compensation.

 The Cosmetic Dentistry Claims team at Grieves Solicitors are part of our larger Dental Malpractice team and have many years’ of experience in helping people recover and claim compensation following negligent actions by a dentist.

 Call us on 0800 0747 644 or fill out one of our online contact forms and we’ll be happy to discuss the circumstances of your case.

 The process of getting dental implants installed involves quite a lot of different processes.
 It doesn’t happen overnight and is a commitment that you must be prepared to undertake if you are serious about them.

-Before the first stage of the procedure can even commence, your dentist should spend a considerable amount of time preparing you for the process.
-This will typically involve a medical health check to ensure you are eligible for the procedure, as well as an examination of your teeth to determine whether you are a good candidate for dental implants.
+Before the procedure can even commence, your dentist should spend a considerable amount of time preparing you for the process.
+This will typically involve a medical health check to ensure you are eligible for the procedure, as well as an examination of your teeth to determine whether dental implants are right for you.

 You should always ensure that your dentist has experience with dental implants, as the procedure is very invasive and requires a lot of expertise in order for things to go smoothly.